aghArdeshir/aghardeshir.github.io/blog/why-we-sleep.md

 - How are Schizophrenia and sleep related?
 - Why do we have "night owls" and "morning larks" in society beside each other? (this one was a very interesting evolutionary story)
 - What are the evolutionary advantages of sleep for human beings?
 - Why and How different colors in light spectrum "trick" our brain into thinking it is wake time or sleep time?
-Specifically why & how "blue light" at night harms your sleep?
+Specifically why and how "blue light" at night harms your sleep?
 - What is the fight-or-flight response?
 - How do we feel passage of time while asleep and while dreaming?
 - So many people claim they can predict your future based on your dreams!
 But can scientists actually predict your dreams by your waking life?